 As a researcher, Dr. King’s work has been dedicated to elucidating the neurobiological bases of the stress response, including both vulnerability to stressors and resilience in the face of stress.
 The overarching goal of her work is to better understand the neural links between stress and mental health.

-Knowing Your Own Mind: Why We Are All Susceptible to Information Pollution and What We Can Do About It
+Knowing Your Own Mind: Why We Are All Susceptible to Information Pollution & What to Do about It

-Featured Speaker: Dr. Jeffrey Wilhelm, Distinguished Professor of English Education at Boise State University and Director of the Boise State Writing Project
+Featured Speaker: Dr. Jeffrey Wilhelm, Distinguished Professor of English Education, Boise State University

 About Dr. Jeffrey D. Wilhelm: Dr. Wilhelm is an internationally known teacher, author, and presenter.
 A full-time classroom teacher for 15 years and a university professor for 26 years (and counting!), Jeff Wilhelm is currently Distinguished Professor of English Education at Boise State, founding director of the Boise State Writing Project, and he teaches middle or high schoolers each spring.
 He has authored 42 texts about literacy teaching.
 His newest book, just out in February 2023, is Fighting Fake News: Identifying and Interrogating Information Pollution.